 If you have skipped any payments, make up for these as soon as possible.
 The longer you wait, the more your credit score worsens.

 Your credit report does not simply indicate whether your payment is late or on time – it also indicates how late.
-A payment that is less than 30 days late is always less damaging compared to a payment that is 60 days, or even overdue.
+Less than 30 days, the late payment is always less damaging than a payment that is 60 days or even overdue payment.

-Debt-to-income ratio without a doubt plays a major role in your credit score, as does your whole amount of outstanding debt.
+Without a doubt, the debt-to-income ratio plays a major role in your credit score, as does your whole amount of outstanding debt.
 Make a plan on how you will start paying down your balances, and you can be sure that your credit score will thank you for it.
-(You will also thank yourself for it, as you progressively feel the load of debt lift off your shoulders).
+(You will also thank yourself for it, as you progressively feel a load of debt lift off your shoulders).

-A common payment strategy is the “snowball method.”
-This strategy allows you put as much money as you can so that you can paying down the account with the least balance; then, when it is completely paid off, you advance to the next-highest.
-Whilst this does not make pure mathematical sense (rationally, you would want to order your debts dependent on the interest rate, instead of balance), it allows you enjoy the psychological victory of settling of your many debts.
+A typical payment strategy is the “snowball method.”
+This strategy allows you to put as much money as you can so that you can pay down the account with the least balance; then, when it is completely paid off, you advance to the next-highest.
+Whilst this does not make pure mathematical sense (rationally, you would want to order your debts dependent on the interest rate instead of balance), it allows you to enjoy the psychological victory of settling your many debts.
 In other words, the moment you achieve a small win, it automatically fuels your motivation.

-Many people think that getting rid of accounts once they have paid off their debts will help improve their credit score, but it will in fact do the opposite.
+Many people think that getting rid of accounts once they have paid off their debts will help improve their credit score, but it will, in fact, do the opposite.
 A part of your credit report is strongly determined by the average age of all your accounts, meaning that older accounts actually boost your credit score.
-The fact that you could pay off your old accounts consistently and that you have held those accounts for several years are marks in your favor.
+The fact that you could pay off your old accounts consistently and hold those accounts for several years has a positive effect on your credit score.

-You do not have to use these accounts – simply do not close them.
+You do not have to use these accounts – do not close them.

 If your credit score is low just because you don’t have any credit history – either bad or good – open a line of credit and immediately begin making small charges and pay in full every month.

-A department store card, secured card, student card, or even gas card is much easier to qualify for compared to a major credit card, so always apply for one of those if you cannot get approved for any major credit card.
+A department store card, secured card, student card, or even gas card is much easier to qualify for than a major credit card, so always apply for one of those if you cannot get approved for any major credit card.
 Make a routine of charging just a small amount to it every month and completely paying the balance each billing cycle.
-This will greatly assist you in building a positive history of payments, which in turn increase your score.
+This will greatly help you build a positive history of payments, which in turn increases your score.

-If in any case your credit score is low because you have mismanaged your credit in the past, or don’t have much of a credit history, it can be very difficult to acquire a card on your own just to re-establish your good credit.
+If your credit score is low because you have mismanaged your credit in the past or don’t have much credit history, it can be very difficult to acquire a card on your own to re-establish your good credit.
 This will force you to consider requesting a trusted friend or even relative if they would be willing to include you as an authorized user on one of their accounts.

-And make sure that you will be in a position to fully pay off any charges you make, every month — both for the sake of your relationship and credit score.
-Also, ensure that you don’t become an authorized user on somebody’s account if they are not prompt when it comes to making payments.
+And make sure that you will be in a position to fully pay off any charges you make every month — both for the sake of your relationship and credit score.
+Also, ensure that you don’t become an authorized user on somebody’s account if they are not prompt regarding making payments.

-Most credit card companies would want to keep your business, therefore you may be astonished to find out that sometimes they are more than willing to negotiate with you just to do so.
-Make sure you get in touch with the customer service to see if they have any options for you.
+Most credit card companies would want to keep your business.
+Therefore you may be astonished to find out that sometimes they are more than willing to negotiate with you to do so.
+Make sure you get in touch with customer service to see if they have any options for you.

-If you are having a problem making your payments, then they may have hardship arrangements that will assist you make payments more convenient for you.
+If you are having a problem making your payments, they may have hardship arrangements that will help you make payments more convenient.
 For instance, they might consider lowering your minimum monthly payment based on the challenges you are facing.
 This means you will have to generate a “late payment” on your report.

-If you extravagantly use up your available credit then you can be sure of damaging your score.
-If you are currently in good standing with your creditors, you can request them to slightly increase your credit limit just to improve this ratio.
+If you extravagantly use up your available credit, then you can be sure of damaging your score.
+If you are currently in good standing with your creditors, you can request them to increase your credit limit to improve this ratio slightly.

 However, this move comes with a caution: Do this only if you trust yourself not to be lured by this higher limit.
 It does not necessarily mean that you can spend more money; this is simply a strategic move.
 If you use any of this additional credit, then you have defeated your own purpose.

-If you are in over your head, facing difficulties making your minimum payments or are in default already, seek the assistance of a trustworthy non-profit credit counseling agency, or you can opt to talk to a financial advisor.
-These companies can assist you negotiate with your creditors and agree on a particular payment plan that will help get you back on the right track.
+If you are in over your head, facing difficulties making your minimum payments, or are in default already, seek the assistance of a trustworthy non-profit credit counseling agency, or you can opt to talk to a financial advisor.
+These companies can help you negotiate with your creditors and agree on a particular payment plan that will help get you back on the right track.